kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 After AceQL server restart, remote clients won't be allowed to execute DDL statements or to update the database.

-#### The CsvRulesManagerSQL Firewall Manager
+#### The CsvRulesManager SQL Firewall Manager

-The [CsvRulesManagerSQL](https://www.aceql.com/rest/soft/5.0/javadoc/org/kawanfw/sql/api/server/firewall/CsvRulesManager.html) manager allows to define detailed rules just using a CSV file.
+The [CsvRulesManager](https://www.aceql.com/rest/soft/5.0/javadoc/org/kawanfw/sql/api/server/firewall/CsvRulesManager.html) manager allows to define detailed rules just using a CSV file.

 It checks each SQL request against the content of a CSV File.
 The CSV file is loaded in memory at AceQL server startup.